 With certainty, one can see these conditions as a consequence of no-arbitrage.
 For example, suppose that one asset has a higher expected rate of return than a second asset.
 Then one can make an arbitrage profit by buying the first asset and selling the second asset short.

+7 8

+Financial Economics Arbitrage

-With uncertainty, however, these conditions are less fundamental than no-arbitrage.
-That one asset has a higher expected rate of return than a second asset does not imply that an opportunity for profitable arbitrage exists.
+With uncertainty, however, these condition fundamental than no-arbitrage.
+That one a expected rate of return than a second asset an opportunity for profitable arbitrage exis ns are less asset has a higher t does not imply that sts.

+0